nosregor/secure-auth-api/README.md

 - 🪪 **JWT tokens are short-lived**, and refresh tokens can be added
 - 🧼 **Zod validation** ensures type-safe and sanitized input
 - 🧱 **Middleware-protected routes** to ensure only verified users can update profile or password
-- ⏱️ Rate-limiting and brute-force protection not implemented but planned (see below) i.e. password change limit,
+- ⏱️ Rate-limiting and brute-force protection not implemented but planned (see below) i.e. password change limiter, refresh token limiter etc.
+- Monitoring

 ## 🔄 Token Strategy